 A practice copy of the option form is included on the last page of this booklet.
 This practice option form should be used to help you make your decisions before you complete your final choices in school.
 This will enable you and your parents/guardians to be involved in this process.

-Please make sure your choices are made by the end of registration on Monday 1st March 2021
+Please make sure your choices are made by the end of the designated deadline.

 From Year 9, students receive on-going careers advice through the careers adviser in school as well as via Careers Wales online.
 Throughout Year 11, careers advice is again made available through pastoral sessions.
 Students are encouraged to speak to their Learning Coach or Head of Learning in order to arrange a careers interview.
-Our Careers Wales advisor, Mrs M. Williams, is available in the library every Tuesday between 3-5pm for pupils and parents by prior appointment through the main reception.
+Our Careers Wales advisor is available in the library every Tuesday between 3-5pm for pupils and parents by prior appointment through the main reception.

 There is a comprehensive careers section within the school library and all pupils are encouraged to take the opportunity to obtain information and knowledge from this source.